Louexes/MartingaleShiftDetectorStudy/README.md

 ### PBRSBuffer Class

-The `PBRSBuffer` class manages a fixed-capacity buffer of entropy samples, ensuring balanced class representation.
+The `PBRSBuffer` class is added to `protector.py` and manages a fixed-capacity buffer of entropy samples, ensuring balanced class representation.
 It is used in the PBRS (Pseudo-Balanced Reservoir Sampling) method to filter and store entropy values based on pseudo-labels.

 - **Purpose:** Maintains a balanced buffer of entropy samples across classes, ensuring that each class is represented equally up to a target quota.
 - **Key Methods:**